 Sublime Skin Highlighting Trio ($50, Buy Now)

 The formula of these highlighters is considered as gel-powder, which is basically a combination of creamy and powdery textures.
 Even though the highlighters come as a pressed powder, neither of them feel too dry or flaky on my skin.
 The powder is so fine, it indeed imitates a cream or liquid texture on the skin with tiny glitter which is visible only when direct light hits the highlighter.
-Each highlighter is pearl-infused and adds multi-dimensional effect to the skin as it melts into the skin contributing to glowing complexion.
+Each highlighter is pearl-infused and adds multi-dimensional effect to the skin as it melts into the skin contributing to a glowing complexion.

 When compared to my favorite Sugar Glow Kit from Anastasia Beverly Hills, it feels less creamy and more powder-ish.
 But when you apply it to your skin… here is where you see the dramatic difference.